 On top of that, produce is forced to unnatural ripeness, skipping nutrient-building seasonality.
 Threefold differences in vitamin C content have been found in the nutrition in spinach from harvesting in summer versus winter.

 Sustainable agriculture refers to eating locally and supporting farms that protect the land and practice Earth-friendly methods.
 Research has shown that sustainable agriculture can increase food production by 79 percent while reducing farming effects on the climate.

-Buying local means that you buy foods that are naturally ripened, nutrient-rich and endure less travel, processing and packaging.
-Sustainable means that these farming practices allow our food supply to thrive long-term.
+Buying local means that you buy foods that are naturally ripened and nutrient-rich and endure less travel, processing and packaging.
+Sustainable means that these farming practices allow our food supply to thrive long term.

 How We Were Meant to Eat

 The industrialization of agriculture only occurred a short time ago (within the last 50–100 years).
 When we were directly involved in the harvesting, collecting and preparation of our own food, we ate seasonally.